inforkgodara/python-automated-bulk-whatsapp-messages/README.md

-# Bulk WhatsApp Message Through Python Script
+# Python Bulk WhatsApp Wessages

 It is a python script that sends WhatsApp message automatically from WhatsApp web application.
 It can be configured to send advertising messages to customers.
 It read data from an excel sheet and send a configured message to people.

 ## Prerequisites

 In order to run the python script, your system must have the following programs/packages installed and the contact number should be saved in your phone (You can use bulk contact number saving procedure of email).
 There is a way without saving the contact number but has the limitation to send the attachment.
-* Python
+* Python 3.8
 * Selenium Web Driver
 * Google Chrome
 * Pandas